b1-systems/array-metrics-to-influxdb/README.md

 whole application multiple threads are used.
 One thread per product is responsible for retrieving the data and one thread is responsible for sending the data to an InfluxDB.
 Communication happens via a queue.

+## InfluxDB `batch_size`/Diagnostics

+If you have a lot of volumes or volumes group you should definitely set a value for setting, especially when you're importing historical data via `-i`.
+InfluxDB might refuse your write request if it contains too many points.
+But you also have to choose a number large enough to not be a bottleneck for data transfer.
+To show the current number of packages of points, **not individual points**, waiting to be transferred send `SIGUSR1` to the running process.

 ## Development Setup